 Contribute to the Class Reference¶

 Godot ships with many nodes and singletons to help you develop your games in GDscript.
 Each is a class, documented in the class reference.
 This reference is essential for anyone learning the engine: it is available both online and in the engine.

 But it’s incomplete.
-Many methods, variables and signals lack descriptions.
+Some methods, variables and signals lack descriptions.
 Others changed with recent releases and need updates.
 The developers can’t write the entire reference on their own.
-Godot needs you, all of us, to contribute.
+Godot needs you, and all of us, to contribute.

 How to contribute¶

 The class reference lies in the following XML files, in Godot’s GitHub repository: doc/classes/.

 There are 5 steps to update the class reference (full guide below):